jeffoconnorau/AGMPowerCLI/README.md

 # AGMPowerCLI
 A Powershell module for Powershell V7 for Actifio Global Manager.

+It is currently limited in function and is considered beta.

 ### What versions of PowerShell will this module work with?